 Insurance companies do not disclose their formulas for assessing risk to prevent applicants from manipulating the system.
-As a result, a simple, innocent response on an application can cause you to pay a higher insurance premium.
+As a result, an application’s simple, innocent response can cause you to pay a higher insurance premium.

 Insurance companies ask you questions, but they also rely on databanks to check your history for indicators of credit, criminal, driving, health, and claims that help them assess your level of risk.
 In addition, some insurance companies ask you to release records and complete a physical examination.

 This pre-policy medical examination is a series of procedures or tests you must undergo by necessity, particularly if you are above 40 or 45 years old.
 This way, the insurer can be sure about your current medical fitness and if there are any pre-existing medical conditions.

 It isn’t uncommon for private health insurance plans to require different tests, and insurers may also demand distinct tests.
 However, expect to undergo a vital signs examination, urine and blood tests, an electrocardiogram, and a cholesterol level test.
 Before offering you a plan, more thorough insurance providers may even screen you for nicotine, particular prescription medications, or illegal drugs.